Wake Up and Smell the Pump-and-Dump

 Pumping a few squirts of vanilla hazelnut syrup into your latte—nothing wrong with that.
 Pumping up a coffee stock with hype and false statements?
 That's illegal, and the Securities and Exchange Commission (SEC) recently announced fraud charges against alleged perpetrators of just such a scheme: a $78 million pump-and-dump stock fraud involving the stock of Jammin' Java, a company that operates as Marley Coffee and uses trademarks of late reggae artist Bob Marley to sell coffee products.

-Be skeptical of press
+Be skeptical of

-such as newsletters and
+materials such as

 The SEC alleges that Jammin Java's former CEO Shane Whittle orchestrated the scheme with three others who live abroad and operate entities offshore.
 Using a reverse merger to secretly gain control of millions of Jammin' Java shares, Whittle spread the stock to the offshore entities controlled by a trio of international fraudsters.